harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push/build-and-push-to-ghcr.md

 This step requires root access.
 You can use the **Run as User** setting if your build runs as non-root (`runAsNonRoot: true`), and you can run the **Build and Push** step as root.
 To do this, set **Run as User** to `0` to use the root user for this individual step only.

-If your security policy doesn't allow running as root, go to [Build and push with non-root users](./build-and-push-nonroot.md).
+If your security policy doesn't allow running as root, go to [Build and push with non-root users](../build-and-push-nonroot.md).

-### Set container resources
+### Set Container Resources

 Set maximum resource limits for the resources used by the container at runtime: